jessicarobo/pink-wool/README.md

 - Uses standard Linux named pipes, so no more mcrcon & greater security
 - Now supports systems with curl instead of wget
 - Broader operating system support (Debians)
+- Console now visible in the control panel :)

 ### v0.3
 - More consistent code style (e.g. camelCase variables)